molinfo-vienna/software-development/README.md

 # Administrative

 ### New to the team?
-First of all: `Welcome to the Molecular Informatics group!`
+First of all: `Welcome to the Molecular Informatics platform!`

 We are glad to have you on-board :)

 There are a few practices we consider worth following.
 1. Communications:

-    The main communication channel within the Group is mattermost.
-There are different channels for each group individually.
+    The main communication channel within the platform is mattermost.
+There are different channels for each team individually.
-    The Cheminfo group has also a group calendar and a mailing list.
-If you are not part of them yet, depending on the group, please write your admin.
+    The Cheminfo team has also a team calendar and a mailing list.
+If you are not part of them yet, depending on the team, please write your admin.
 2. Software practices:

     We would like you to read through the software debelopment guide starting [here](/IDE.md) and follow the [coding best practices](/BEST_PRACTICE.md).
 This is by no means a complete guide, but highlights a few practices we would like you to follow.